remrin

 email

-• Build using Cloudflare Workers, which requires a domain -> Original Post
+• Build using Cloudflare Workers, which requires a domain -> Original post

-• Use Nginx reverse proxy, which is more suitable for those who already have a server -> Original Post
+• Use Nginx reverse proxy, which is more suitable for those who already have a server -> Original post

-1. Go to the Cloudflare homepage, create a new Workers in the "Workers & Pages" section on the left, and save the "Account ID" on the right. image
+1. Go to the Cloudflare homepage, create a new Worker in the left Workers & Pages section, and save the Account ID on the right. image

 image

-Once this page appears, you can proceed to the next step.
+When this page appears, you can proceed to the next step.

 image

-1. Fork this repository and clone it to your local machine.
+1. Fork this repository and Clone it to your local machine.

 pnpm i

-Then rename wrangler.toml.sample to wrangler.toml:
+Then rename wrangler.toml.sample to wrangler.toml.

 cp wrangler.toml.sample wrangler.toml

-name = "Name of the workers"
+name = "name of the workers"

 main = "src/index.ts"